takshdhondiyal/HR_Analysis/README.md

 -- ETL in Power-Query.

--- Writing the DAXs to claculate metrices like the number of emplyees, ratio as per the gender, number of promotees ( total and as per the gender), Turnover rate, Average performance ratings, etc.
+-- Writing the DAXs to calculate metrices like the number of employees, ratio as per the gender, number of promotees ( total and as per the gender), Turnover rate, Average performance ratings, etc.

 -- Designing the visuals.